bjonathan1/Algorithm/shortest_path/README.md

 The algorithm follows the basic rule of `Greedy Algorithm`.
 It repeats to find 'the closest node' apart the current Node.
 By keeping and refreshing the _shortest distance_ information of the list, we can find the shortest path at last.
+Since it uses list to record the distance information, it uses `Adjacency List` for its implementation.

 _Time-Complexity_ of `Dijkstra Algorithm` is `O(V²)`.
 However, if `heap` is used, it can be optimized to `O(ElogV)`.